extnd/SDK/README.md

 Extnd
 =====

-Extnd - Ext for Notes/Domino
+Extnd - Web and Mobile application framework for Domino

 This repo has two main branches.